yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/canimationmanagereventhandler-class.md

 ### <a name="parameters"></a>Parametry

 *pAnimationController*<br/>
-Wskaźnik do Kontroler animacji, które zostaną odebrane zdarzenia.
+Wskaźnik do kontrolera animacji, który będzie otrzymywał zdarzenia.

 ## <a name="see-also"></a>Zobacz także